 Apply as an Artist or Performer

 Your completed application and biography forms can be mailed to the Great Northern Arts Festival Office (P.O.
 Box 2921, Inuvik, NT, X0E 0T0).
+For other options please call the Executive Director.

 We require slides or photographs of your work, as we need to see what you do.
 If you have digital photographs, you can e-mail them to us at (please remember to include who you are in the e-mail message).

-Next year's festival dates are
+This year's festival dates are

 July 13th-July 22nd, 2018.